keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

       associated with this Keptn application.
     * **version** -- version number for this workload.
-      Changing this number causes a new execution of checks for the Keptn application and the new version of the workload.
+      Changing this number causes a new execution of checks for this workload only,
+      not the entire application.
-  * **preDeploymentTasks** -- list each task to be run as part of the pre-deployment stage.
+  * **preDeploymentTasks** -- list each task or container to be run as part of the pre-deployment stage.
-    Task names must match the value of the `name` field for the associated [KeptnTaskDefinition](taskdefinition.md) resource.
+    Task names must match the value of the `metadata.name` field for the associated [KeptnTaskDefinition](taskdefinition.md) resource.
-  * **postDeploymentTasks** -- list each task to be run as part of the post-deployment stage.
+  * **postDeploymentTasks** -- list each task or container to be run as part of the post-deployment stage.
     Task names must match the value of the `name` field for the associated [KeptnTaskDefinition](taskdefinition.md) resource.
   * **preDeploymentEvaluations** -- list each evaluation to be run